Mohan-vamsi6/BIGDATA-SQL-PRESTO-TECH_1/README.md

 <h3 id="jupyter-1">Power BI</h3>

 Power BI is a business analytics tool by Microsoft that enables users to visualize data, share insights, and make data-driven decisions through interactive dashboards and reports.
-To setup a connection between presto and powerbi follow this <a href="https://insightsoftware.com/blog/how-to-connect-presto-to-power-bi/"> and complete setup
+To setup a connection between presto and powerbi follow this <a href="https://insightsoftware.com/blog/how-to-connect-presto-to-power-bi/">click here <a> and complete setup

 upload data from ODBC connect and transform the data